Mask anxiety, face coverings and mental health

 For some of us, masks or face coverings can cause difficult feelings.
 But there are ways to help ourselves cope.

-There may be situations where you want to wear a mask, such as on public transport or in a hospital.
+There may be situations where you want to wear a mask.
 But there might be reasons that you would find this difficult.
 For example:

 - You might feel anxious or panicky, as covering your mouth and nose might affect the air you breathe.
 This might make you feel dizzy or sick, which you may then associate with your mask.